 This coverage varies by card, so see your card’s benefits guide for the details.
-A top-tier card might offer coverage for 120 days after purchase with a cap of $10,000 per claim and an annual limit of $50,000.
+A top-tier card might offer coverage for 120 days after a purchase with a cap of $10,000 per claim and an annual limit of $50,000.
 That’s a lot of broken microwaves.

 Auto Rental Collision Damage Waiver

 Many credit cards, and especially travel credit cards, offer rental car coverage that is secondary to other insurance you may have.
-That means the credit card’s coverage will only payout if your insurance does not cover the loss completely.
+That means the credit card’s coverage will only pay out if your insurance does not cover the loss completely.
 This coverage can vary in scope, so check the benefits guide.

 Trip Cancellation/Interruption Insurance

+Lost luggage coverage, on the other hand, will reimburse you for the value of any luggage that's permanently lost by the carrier.
 At least one top-tier travel card covers not only the cardholder but also family members—even if the cardholder isn’t traveling with them.

 Free Checked Bag(s)

-Many airline co-branded credit cards, and some travel rewards cards, will the cover the cost of your checked bag (or bags) when you pay the fare with your card.
+Many airline co-branded credit cards, and some travel rewards cards, will cover the cost of your checked bag (or bags) when you pay the fare with your card.
 A few will cover more than one bag and even the bags of your fellow travelers.